 If rigorously managed, offsets can be an important part of the broad solution set to climate change.
 They certainly don’t mean society can hesitate in its transition to clean energy sources but offsets can be a way for individuals and businesses to acknowledge their pollution and support the efforts to draw down climate pollution that has already been pumped into the atmosphere and in some cases prevent it from being added in the first place.

-We are excited to announce that we are, and forever will be, a carbon neutral business residing in Built Green/Built Smart building here in West Seattle.
+We are excited to announce that we are as of 2019, and forever will be, a carbon neutral business residing in Built Green/Built Smart building here in West Seattle.

 To learn more about Cool Effect’s important projects, EWA’s efforts at environmental stewardship and ways to support conservation and climate change action, visit our EWA enviro page often and keep an eye out for more news on these topics on our social, blog and social media accounts.
 We will continue to report on our progress and our learnings to facilitate other companies to become carbon neutral.